timoleary/F3-PYPL/README.md

 **Setting a Shipping Address**

 The setShippingAddress() method allows you to pass the shipping address to PayPal before creating the transaction.
-The address will appear when the buyer logs into PayPal or will be used to prepopulate the address form fields on the Guest Checkout.
-This address is also used in the DoExpressCheckoutPayment API call so it will appear on the payment receipt & transaction history.
+The address will appear when the buyer logs into PayPal or will be used to populate the address form fields on the Guest Checkout.
+This address is also used in the *DoExpressCheckoutPayment* API call so it will appear on the payment receipt & transaction history.
 ```php
 setShippingAddress($buyerName, $addressLine1, $addressLine2, $townCity, $regionProvince, $zipCode, $countryCode);
 ```